 CP vessels may decide to opt out of the CGOA pilot program on an annual basis.
 These CP vessels may not target POP, Northern rockfish or Pelagic Shelf rockfish in the CGOA in the years they choose to opt out.
 They may retain these species up to the MRA amount in other fisheries.
-They will be sideboarded at the sector level in the GOA as described in 9.1.
+They will be sideboarded at the sector level in the GOA as referenced in a and b above, but will not be subject to other sideboard restrictions within their sector.

-The history of CP vessels which opt out will remain with the sector.
+Option 1 The history of CP vessels which opt out will remain with the sector.